 Many organizations are hiring Oracle DBA experts to meet their requirements and the needs and demands of their customers.
-In case you are looking for Oracle DBA interview questions, this is the correct place for you.
-These Oracle Apps DBA interview questions and their answers are prepared by industry experts who have more than 8–12 years of experience in Oracle DBA.
+In case you are looking for Oracle DBA interview questions, you are at the right place.
+These Oracle Apps DBA interview questions and their answers were prepared by industry experts who have more than eight years of experience in Oracle DBA.
 Let’s start by looking at a few of the most frequently asked Oracle DBA interview questions.

 Q2.
 What is Oracle?